jaidetree/valhalla/prompt-plan.md

 Now let's start implementing collection validators, beginning with a basic vector validator.

 ## Task
-Create a new namespace `jaidetree.valhalla.collections` and implement:
+Create a new namespace `dev.jaide.valhalla.collections` and implement:

 1. Basic vector validator that checks if a value is a vector
 2. Support for custom error messages